-If a tenant under a commercial lease breaches a contractual term in the lease, then the landlord has a statutory right to repossess the property by forfeiting the lease.
+If a tenant under a commercial lease breaches a contractual term in the lease, then the landlord has a contractual right to repossess the property by forfeiting the lease.

 Forfeiture allows the landlord the right to terminate the lease and regain possession of the property should the tenant breach the terms of the lease.